-The options for designing amazing treehouses are virtually limitless.
-But whilst many radical designs may be stunning, they are not necessarily trends we predict are here to stay.
+The options for amazing treehouse design trends are virtually limitless.
+But whilst many radical designs may be stunning, they are not necessarily styles we predict are here to stay.
 We look at some of the design features that we think will continue to characterise homely and amazing treehouses.

 Strictly speaking, a treehouse is a fairly simple concept.
 It’s a house in a tree!
 Though the ontology of it doesn’t leave much room for imagination, the design is quite the opposite.